Blog graphic: A Guide to Brand Strategy article.

 Brand guidelines

 Brand guidelines provide specifications for how a brand should be presented.
-They include instructions for how to use elements such as logos, colors, typefaces, taglines and much more.
+They include instructions for how to use elements such as logos, colors, typefaces, taglines, and much more.
 Organizing these details saves time when creating and reviewing new marketing materials, working with new agencies, or communicating with global teams.
 They help to ensure that your brand is represented consistently across all platforms and projects.

-Almost no detail is too small for this component of brand strategy — logo sizes, brand color HEX codes, and do’s and don’ts for taglines.
+Almost no detail is too small for this component of brand strategy — logo sizes, brand color HEX codes, and dos and don’ts for taglines.
 Your brand guidelines will be used by internal creative teams, external agencies, and other partners, so make sure it’s clear and detailed and answers common questions (hint: include an FAQ section).

 Brand positioning